sebnitu/vrembem/packages/popover/README.md

 ### `popover.close(id)`

-Used to closed a specific popover.
-Can be called without a parameter to close all open popovers.
+Close a popover using the provided ID.
+Can be called without an ID to close all open popovers.

 **Parameters**